-Note: Enrolment data are collected as of 15 October and for a specific year shown (e.g. 2009), they relate to the current academic year (e.g. 2009/2010)
+Note: Enrolment data are collected as of 15 October and for a specific year (e.g. 2017), they relate to the current academic year (e.g. 2017/2018)

-Data indicate decimals, because students may take double major programmes, thereby, they are related to two fields.
+Data indicate decimals, some students take double major programmes, thereby, they are related to two fields.